allenap/allenap-flock-experiment/README.md

 ## Command-line utility

-If you have [installed Cargo][install-cargo], you can install allenap-flock-experiment with `cargo install postgresfixture`.
+If you have installed Cargo, you can install allenap-flock-experiment with `cargo install postgresfixture`.
 This puts a `allenap-flock-experiment` binary in `~/.cargo/bin`, which the Cargo installation process will probably have added to your `PATH`.

 ```shellsession
 $ allenap-flock-experiment